aglago/alx-system_engineering-devops/0x0C-web_server/README.md

 }
 ```

-The `user`, `worker_processes`, `pid` and `include` lines are simple directives.
+The `user`, `worker_processes`, `pid`, and `include` lines are simple directives.

 While events, `http`, `mail`, `server` are block directives or contexts.

-Let's start from what each directives is responsible for.
+Let's start with what each directive is responsible for.
 Let's take each directive one at a time.

 ### `user www-data;`
 This directive specifies the user and group Nginx will run as after starting.
 Here, www-data is the user under which Nginx processes will run.
 This is important for security, ensuring that Nginx doesn't run with higher privileges than necessary.